 Surgical intervention.
 In selected cases, flexor tenotomy, Achilles tendon lengthening, or metatarsal head resection may be required.

-Adjunctive therapies.1,7 Multiple additional therapeutic options may complement or assist the above interventions, such as negative pressure wound therapy (NPWT), topical oxygen therapy, or cellular and tissue-based products, just to name a few.
+Adjunctive therapies.1,7 Multiple additional therapeutic options for neuropathic ulcer management may complement or assist the above interventions, such as negative pressure wound therapy (NPWT), topical oxygen therapy, or cellular and tissue-based products (CTPs), just to name a few.

 Risk assessment and screening.1 Conduct annual foot exams for patients without high-risk features, and more frequent screening (every 1–3 months) for patients with prior ulcers, PAD, or end-stage renal disease (ESRD).
 Assessment tools may include 10g monofilament testing, vibration perception (128 Hz tuning fork), and ankle-brachial index/toe-brachial index (ABI/TBI) measurements.